JAAR91/JAAR91/README.md

+<img src="./banner.png" alt="banner">
 <h1 align="center">Hello there, I'm JAAR</h1>
-<img src="./banner.png" alt="banner">

 <h2 align="center">About me</h2>

 Hello there, I am a full-stack software developer that loves to code.
-I am currently looking for a job that brings new challenges and lets me grow as a developer.
+I am currently working for Unique Vacations LTD. I am alwasy looking for new challenges that let me grow as a developer.
 I want to become a top-of-the-line software developer.

 I enjoyed building websites and finding solutions for new problems.
 I can work on teams but prefer to work remotely.